 This is the shapefile containing the modern vector layer we are going to use to georeference the historical map.
 Note that townships were not given names but rather a lot number in 1764, so they are usually referred to as ‘Lots’ in PEI.
 Hence the file name ‘lot_township_polygon’.

-- Navigate to the link below in your web browser, read/accept the license agreement, and then download the following (they will ask for your name and email before you can download the file).
+- Navigate to the link below in your web browser and download the file.

 - After downloading the file called ‘lot_township_polygon’, move it into a folder that you can find later and unzip the file.
 (Remember to keep the files together as they are all required to open this layer in your GIS)

 - under Layer on the toolbar, choose Add Vector Layer (alternatively the same icon you see next to ‘Add Vector Layer’ can also be selected from the tool bar)

 - Click Browse.
 Navigate to your unzipped file and select the file titled ‘lot_township_polygon.shp’